alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 ### DynamoDB Summary

 With the exception of the bugs, the SDK provides decent DynamoDB support.
 As they promise, pretty much the only condition to implement automatic attribute saving is to set `alexa.dynamoDBTableName`.
 However, `':saveState'` and the functions in `DynamoAttributesHelper.js` are pretty much only good for saving current attributes.
 If you want to do anything more complex, rewrite versions of these functions yourself using [aws-sdk](https://aws.amazon.com/sdk-for-node-js/).

+---

+# Dialog Models and the Alexa Skill Builder

+Well after I finished developing Room Finder, Amazon released a new 'dialog model' system.
+This system supposedly lets you fill an intent which has multiple slots "more easily and accurately".
+So say my estate agent skill wants to find out where a user wants to buy, what type of house they want, and what their budget is.
+Before dialog models, I'd have had three separate intents for this.
+The dialog model allows me to put all these slots in one 'BuyHouse' intent, but still retrieve them one by one from the user.
+I can then confirm each slot with the user (to check it's what they wanted to say) as I go.
+When every slot is filled, I can then confirm the overall intent.
+See [this blog post](https://developer.amazon.com/blogs/alexa/post/02d828b6-3144-46ea-9b4c-5ed2cbfadb9c/announcing-new-alexa-skill-builder-beta-a-tool-for-creating-skills) and the Alexa Skill Directive documentation for some more details.

+I have made a very simple demo of using dialog models and DynamoDB which you can find at [knowlsie/favourite-places-alexa-skill](https://github.com/knowlsie/favourite-places-alexa-skill), but I'm not going to explain dialog models in detail; it's more of a change to the Alexa Skill request interface than to the SDK.
+The only real change they make SDK-wise is to add a bunch more 'default listeners'.
+These are used to either 'elicit' an answer for a particular a slot, to 'confirm' a slot's value, or to 'delegate' this process to the Alexa Skill itself.

+**Room Finder is not at all compatible with dialog models or skill builder, as it uses AMAZON.YesIntent and AMAZON.NoIntent.**